fe-data/fe-docs/docs/getting-started/introduction.rst

 Realtime tracking and showing additional Points of Interest and description on the map as defined by the event organizer.
 Examples: First aid stations on the track, eateries on the track, checkpoints on the track, ...

+Realtime track updates and realtime news messages from the event organizer.

 .. raw:: html

    <div style="clear:both"></div>